docker/docs/registry/recipes/mirror.md

 ### What if the content changes on the Hub?

-When a pull is attempted with a tag, the Registry will check the remote to ensure if it has the latest version of the requested content.
-If it doesn't it will fetch the latest content and cache it.
+When a pull is attempted with a tag, the Registry checks the remote to ensure if it has the latest version of the requested content.
+Otherwise, it fetches and caches the latest content.

 ### What about my disk?

 In environments with high churn rates, stale data can build up in the cache.
-When running as a pull through cache the Registry will periodically remove old content to save disk space.
-Subsequent requests for removed content will cause a remote fetch and local re-caching.
+When running as a pull through cache the Registry periodically removes old content to save disk space.
+Subsequent requests for removed content causes a remote fetch and local re-caching.

 To ensure best performance and guarantee correctness the Registry cache should